pulumi/docs/pulumi-hugo/themes/default/content/docs/languages-sdks/yaml/_index.md

 - `pulumi new azure-yaml`: creates a starter Azure Pulumi YAML project
 - `pulumi new gcp-yaml`: creates a starter Google Cloud Pulumi YAML project
 - `pulumi new kubernetes-yaml`: creates a starter Kubernetes Pulumi YAML project

+By default, `pulumi new` provides a number of templates provided by Pulumi, but it can also use your own custom templates.

+To learn more about building and working with custom templates, see [Custom Templates](/docs/pulumi-cloud/developer-portals/templates) and the [`pulumi new`](/docs/cli/commands/pulumi_new/) docs.

 ## Pulumi Programming Model